 - Firms wish to maximise profits

-- However, if a firm cut its price, it is likely to lead to a different effect.
-In the short term, if it is cheaper, it would cause a big increase in demand and rise in revenue.
+- If a firm cut its price, it is likely to lead to a different effect.
+In the short term, if a firm cuts price it would cause a big increase in demand and therefore would lead to a rise in revenue.
 The firm would gain market share.

-- However, other firms will not want to see this fall in market share and so they will also cut price to follow the first firm.
+- However, other firms will not want to see this fall in market share and so they will respond by also cutting price to follow the first firm.
 The net effect is that if all firms cut price – the individual firm will only see a small increase in demand.